 In almost all cases in DC the Judges will refer the parents to mediation of some sort to attempt to get the parents in the case to agree to a custody solution rather than having the Judge decide at trial.
 The presumption is that the parents know better than the Judge what would be best for the child or children.

 There are three common options used to mediate child custody in DC.
 There is a free mediation option offered through the DC Superior Court called Multi-Door Dispute Resolution.
-Multi-Door Dispute Resolution offers up to five free on hour mediation sessions.
-These sessions are usually held once a week, and most of the time attorneys are not part of this process.
+Multi-Door Dispute Resolution offers up to five free on-hour mediation sessions.
+These sessions are usually held once a week, and most of the time, attorneys are not part of this process.
 A second option for court-ordered mediation is Alternative Dispute Resolution (ADR).
 ADR is a process by which the parties jointly select a mediator from a court-approved list.
 If the parties cannot jointly select one, then the court will select the mediator.
 The mediators included in the list are obligated to offer their services at a significantly reduced hourly rate.
 The mediation through ADR is scheduled for four hours, usually in one block or two two-hour blocks.
 The parties can jointly agree to continue past the initial four hours, but the mediator is only obligated to offer their reduced rate for mediating for the first four hours.
-The process of ADR usually does involve each party’s respective child custody lawyer.
+The process of ADR usually involves each party’s respective child custody lawyer.
 The third option is for the parties to have settlement discussions directly, or through their respective child custody attorneys.

 A Child Custody Lawyer in Washington DC can help you attempt to resolve your child custody in DC without the need for litigation by guiding and advising you through mediation.
 Our Child Custody Lawyer in Washington DC can also help you select a skilled mediator to assist in facilitating a resolution to the custody dispute, and prepare to get the best result possible at mediation.